vuittont60/shardeum-docs/docs/node/run/validator.md

 ### Update

-- Stop and Unstake your SHM tokens from the validator
+- Stop your validator before updating (you don't need to unstake though)
 - In your terminal, first exit from the container using

 ```shell